elysium-suite/aeacus/docs/checks.md

 arg3="Automatic"
 ```

-> This check uses the windows API to check the service current status and the windows registry for the startuptype
+> This check uses the Windows API to check the service current status, and the Windows registry for the StartupType

 > todo: allow SID input or auto-translation for system account names that can change (Guest, Administrator)